17 of the Best Hybrid Tomato Varieties to Grow at Home

 As an absolute sucker for beautiful multi-colored veggies, I always get really excited about all the rainbow colored hybrids on offer.

-Other differences include the fact that determinate varieties tend to ripen faster and simultaneously, whereas indeterminate cultivars produce for a much longer period, usually right up until the moment the first frost arrives.
+Other differences include that determinate varieties tend to ripen faster and simultaneously, whereas indeterminate cultivars produce for a much longer period.

 Read more about determinate vs indeterminate tomatoes here.